codeforkansascity/tagging-tracker-pwa/README.md

 ### Deployment
 You will need to build the static files with `npm run build` and then deploy these to some static location.
 You need https for the PWA to work/be installable.

+#### Deploy to GitHub Pages
+I have set this repo up to use GitHub Pages by the `/docs` folder.
+So you will build the app by `npm run build` then the static files generated will be in the `/build` folder.
+Then you can drag those files into the `/docs` folder and they will show up in the `taggingtracker.org` domain.
+The back end will be hosted in an AWS EC2 instance as a docker container.
+That should be accessible by `api.taggingtracker.org` once it's configured.

 ### Client-side usage/installation
 Note that you can't add to homescreen from incognito.
 Also for iOS only Safari can add to home screen.